iquidus/blockspider/README.md

-# BlockSpider
+# blockspider

-An open source block crawler and kafka producer.
+An open source blockchain crawler and kafka producer.

 ### Requires